learn-co-students/dynamic-orms-readme-v-000/README.md

 ## Objectives

-1. Understand the concept of a dynamic ORM and why they are so useful to us as developers.
+1. Explain why a dynamic ORM is useful to us as developers
-2. Learn how to build a basic dynamic ORM.
+2. Build a basic dynamic ORM
-3. Understand how to build a dynamic ORM that can be used by any given Ruby class.
+3. Build a dynamic ORM that can be used by any given Ruby class

 ## Why Dynamic ORMs?